Within .NET, a wide range of technologies encompass almost any type of application and development need we may encounter.

 UWP

-UWP (Universal Windows Platform) is a platform that allows you to create universal applications that work on multiple Windows devices, including PCs, tablets, Xbox, and HoloLens.
+UWP (Universal Windows Platform) is a platform that allows creating universal applications that work on multiple Windows devices, including PCs, tablets, Xbox, and HoloLens.

 UWP applications are optimized for Windows 10 or later and can be published in the Microsoft Store.
 They are also developed with XAML (with very small variations compared to WPF).